cocos-creator/docs-3d-deprecated/en/getting-started/first-game/index.md

 ## The end!

-__Congratulations on completing your first game made with Cocos Creator 3D!__
+__Congratulations on completing your first game made with Cocos Creator!__

 The complete project can be downloaded on our [GitHub](https://github.com/cocos-creator/tutorial-mind-your-step-3d).
-The hope is this quick start tutorial will help you understand the Cocos Creator 3D game development process, basic concepts and workflow.
+The hope is this quick start tutorial will help you understand the Cocos Creator game development process, basic concepts and workflow.

 Next, you can continue to improve all aspects of the game.
 Here are some ideas for improvement:
   - Increase the difficulty of the game, when the character stays in place for 1 second it fails.